The Waterway Survey is sponsored by Wildlife Acoustics.

 Seek landowner permission if needed.
 You can find advice on potential sources of information on landowner details on the Landowner Form included in the resource pack.

 Visit your site on two evenings to carry out surveys in August

 The first survey should be between 1st and 15th August and the second survey between 16th and 30th August.

 The survey begins 40 minutes after sunset and usually takes about one hour.
 Count the number of Daubenton's bat passes for four minutes at ten stopping points along the waterway.

 You should not survey alone, so you will need one or more survey buddies.
 Bring friends or family along for safety and to share the excitement of watching bats!

-Once you have completed your surveys, please input your data online or post the completed form back to us.
+Once you have completed your surveys, submit your counts online or post your completed survey form to Freepost BAT CONSERVATION.

 Your online recording pages enable you to view and download all data you have submitted.
 Read here how we share data via the NBN Atlas.